 - IE223 An entity, a manufacturer, provides its customer with a warranty with the purchase of a product.
 The warranty provides assurance that the product complies with agreed-upon specifications and will operate as promised for one year from the date of purchase.
-The contract also provides the customer with the right to receive up to 20 hours of training services on how to operate the product at no additional cost. - IE224 The entity assesses the goods and services in the contract to determine whether they are distinct and therefore give rise to separate performance obligations. - IE225 The product is distinct because it meets both criteria in paragraph 27 of IFRS 15.
-The product is capable of being distinct in accordance with paragraphs 27(a) and 28 of IFRS 15, because the customer can benefit from the product on its own without the training services.
-The entity regularly sells the product separately without the training services.
-In addition, the product is distinct within the context of the contract in accordance with paragraphs 27(b) and 29 of IFRS 15, because the entity's promise to transfer the product is separately identifiable from other promises in the contract. - IE226 In addition, the training services are distinct because they meet both criteria in paragraph 27 of IFRS 15.
-The training services are capable of being distinct in accordance with paragraphs 27(a) and 28 of IFRS 15, because the customer can benefit from the training services together with the product that has already been provided by the entity.
-In addition, the training services are distinct within the context of the contract in accordance with paragraphs 27(b) and 29 of IFRS 15, because the entity's promise to transfer the training services are separately identifiable from other promises in the contract.
+The contract also provides the customer with the right to receive up to 20 hours of training services on how to operate the product at no additional cost. - IE224 The entity assesses the goods and services in the contract to determine whether they are distinct and therefore give rise to separate performance obligations. - IE225 The product and training services are each capable of being distinct in accordance with paragraphs 27(a) and 28 of IFRS 15, because the customer can benefit from the product on its own without the training services and can benefit from the training services together with the product that already has been transferred by the entity.
+The entity regularly sells the product separately without the training services. - The entity next assesses whether its promises to transfer the product and to provide the training services are separately identifiable in accordance with paragraphs 27(b) and 29 of IFRS 15.
 The entity does not provide a significant service of integrating the training services with the product (see paragraph 29(a) of IFRS 15).
-The training services are not significantly modified or customised by the product (see paragraph 29(b) of IFRS 15).
-The training services are not highly dependent on, or highly interrelated with, the product (see paragraph 29(c) of IFRS 15). - IE227 The product and training services are each distinct and therefore give rise to two separate performance obligations. - IE228 Finally, the entity assesses the promise to provide a warranty and observes that the warranty provides the customer with the assurance that the product will function as intended for one year.
+The training services and product do not significantly modify or customise each other (see paragraph 29(b) of IFRS 15).
+The product and the training services are not highly interdependent or highly interrelated (see paragraph 29(c) of IFRS 15).
+The entity would be able to fulfil its promise to transfer the product independently of its efforts to subsequently provide the training services, and would be able to provide training services to any customer that had previously acquired its product.
+Consequently, the entity concludes that its promise to transfer the product and its promise to provide training services are not inputs to a combined item, and, therefore, are each separately identifiable. - IE227 The product and training services are each distinct in accordance with paragraph 27 of IFRS 15 and therefore give rise to two separate performance obligations. - IE228 Finally, the entity assesses the promise to provide a warranty and observes that the warranty provides the customer with the assurance that the product will function as intended for one year.
 The entity concludes, in accordance with paragraphs B28-B33 of IFRS 15, that the warranty does not provide the customer with a good or service in addition to that assurance and, therefore, the entity does not account for it as a performance obligation.
-The entity accounts for the assurance-type warranty in accordance with the requirements in IAS 37.

-IE229 As a result, the entity allocates the transaction price to the two performance obligations (the product and the training services) and recognises revenue when (or as) those performance obligations are satisfied.
+The entity accounts for the assurance-type warranty in accordance with the requirements in IAS 37. - IE229 As a result, the entity allocates the transaction price to the two performance obligations (the product and the training services) and recognises revenue when (or as) those performance obligations are satisfied.